dabreegster/talks/map_model_v2/slides.md

 - One road object
   - left side
     - lanes
+    - grass verge
     - separate cycle track
     - pavement
   - median / crossing island
   - right side

-Attributes (or even... a JSON object) per piece
+- Attributes (or even... a JSON object) per piece

-## Connections / tagged things along the boundary of adjacent polygons
+## Boundaries of adjacent polygons

-Show curb height and stuff.
-If it's too thin, just treat it as a boundary
+- When polygons share a boundary, use linear referencing to mark an interval of it
+- Add attributes (cough JSON cough) to it
+- Curb cuts, turns
+- If it's thick enough, subdivide into a polygon

 ## Linear vs freeform movement

-Calculate straight-skeletons or something, or add back in the center lines for the simple case

-When turn lanes start/end, where should we draw it?

-## Does this schema hold up?

-Kind of like the pipes and connectors proposal

-No attempt at 3D

-- stress tests / go thru examples from geom article like taiwan

-## Simpler alt: center lines with width

-Varying width based on linear referencing?
-Cav contour "bulges"?

-## Appendix: other possible inspirations

-- navmeshes
-- 3D engines
+- Calculate straight-skeletons?
+- Or also have the classic center lines

-## Asks
+## Questions

-some CAD or drawing program to subdivide space, snap lines easily?
+- some CAD or drawing program to subdivide space, snap lines easily?
+- game engines: navmeshes?

 # Part 3: Practical next steps